 Every patient has a number of questions about Mohs surgery.
 If you have a skin cancer diagnosis, the expert surgeons at MetroDerm, P.C. will patiently answer questions and prepare you for this state-of-the-art surgical procedure.

-A: Once the affected area is numbed with a local anesthetic, Dr. Papadopoulos or Dr. Kim will remove the visible tumor and a thin layer of surrounding tissue known as the safety margin.
+A: Once the affected area is numbed with a local anesthetic, the visible tumor and a thin layer of surrounding tissue known as the safety margin will be removed.
 The tissue is taken immediately to our in-house laboratory where it is processed and examined under a microscope.
 If no evidence of skin cancer exists, the procedure is completed.
 If the tissue tests positive for skin cancer, the precise location is marked and the physician removes another layer from the area where the cancer was detected.
 The same process is repeated until the doctor reaches a cancer-free layer.

 Q: How long does the procedure take?